awsivbilinskyy/myms-lifecycle/README.md

 verify through Consul the results http://10.100.192.200:8500/ui/#/dc1/services/books-ms

-connect to swarm-master node and stop nginx container
+connect to swarm-master node and stop nginx container which will cause books-ms application to fail
 ```
 exit;